ndebruin/PXE-boot/mirror-format.md

 Place `vmlinuz` and `initrd.img` in the base of the designated mirror path, and place `install.img` inside of an `images` directory.

 ## **`install/rhel.ipxe`:**
 Needs `vmlinuz`, `initrd.img`, and `install.img`.
-I will not cover how to get access to RHEL ISOs, but you will want to download the sub 1G boot.iso.
+I will not cover how to get access to RHEL ISOs, but you will want to download the sub 1G `boot.iso`.

 Mount this ISO, and inside the `images/pxeboot/` directory you will find `vmlinuz` and `initrd.img`. `install.img` will be found in the `images/` directory.